lab-darras/lab-darras.github.io/index.md

 We study the genetics of ant societies, reproduction, and sex determination at
 Johannes Gutenberg University Mainz.

-## Research
-- Evolution of supergenes
-- Sex determination in ants
-- Genomics of social behavior

 ## Contact
 Hugo Darras